TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/ExtensionInstallation/Index.rst

       ],
       ...

-3. Change :php:`'state' => 'active'` to :php:`'state' => 'inactive'`
+#.
+Change :php:`'state' => 'active'` to :php:`'state' => 'inactive'`

 .. _delete-extension-manually:

 Deleting an Extension Manually
 ------------------------------
-You should only delete an Extension that you uninstalled successfully.
+Deleting an extension manually is not common practice and should only be done as a last resort.
+You should only delete an extension that you uninstalled successfully.
 Make a backup first.
 Then you can permanently delete an extension by deleting its folder at :path:`typo3conf/ext/[extensionname]`.
 The corresponding database tables can be deleted in the :guilabel:`Install Tool -> Important Actions -> Database analyzer -> Compare current database with specification`.

 .. _install-extension-with-composer: